katharostech/lucky/README.md

 ## Installation

-Currently there isn't much to try yet, but you can test the latest builds of Lucky by downloading the build for your platform from the [releases] page.
+Currently there isn't much to try yet, but you can test the latest pre-release of Lucky by downloading the build for your platform from the [releases] page.

 We also support the following package managers.